bootlin/training-materials/slides/security-measured-boot/security-measured-boot.typ

 === Measured boot

 - Another way of establishing *trust*
-- Idea: measure caracteristics of the system and record the measurement
+- Idea: measure characteristics of the system and record the measurement
 - One major target for measurement is the software being run
 - Other targets include:
   - configuration (e.g. U-Boot environment)